Table of Contents

 Who can do IUI?

 IUI is often recommended for couples facing certain fertility challenges.
 It can be suitable for couples with unexplained infertility, cervical factor infertility (when the cervix prevents sperm from passing through), male factor infertility (mild to moderate sperm abnormalities), or mild endometriosis.
-Additionally, IUI may be utilized in cases of donor sperm insemination or when a single woman or same-sex female couple wishes to conceive.
+Additionally, IUI may be utilised in cases of donor sperm insemination or when a single woman or same-sex female couple wish to conceive.

 Success Rates